V4Fire/Client/src/components/form/b-input/README.md

 ##### date

-Checks that a component value must be matched as a date.
+Checks that the component value can be parsed as a date.

 ```
 < b-input :validators = ['date']